-In the long-running competition for profits in the oil and gas industry, Marathon Oil is keeping up a steady pace.
-The company explores for and produces oil and gas primarily in Angola, Canada, Equatorial Guinea, Libya, Norway, Indonesia, the UK, and the US.
-In 2010 it reported proved reserves of 1.6 billion barrels of oil equivalent including 572 million barrels of synthetic oil from oil sands mining.
+In the long-running competition for profits in the oil and gas industry Marathon Oil is keeping up a steady pace.
+The company explores for oil and gas primarily in Angola, Canada, Equatorial Guinea, Iraq, Libya, Norway, Poland, the UK, and the US.
+In 2012 it reported proved reserves of more than 2 billion barrels of oil equivalent including 653 million barrels of synthetic oil derived from oil sands mining.
 Its major areas of production include Europe (Norway and the UK); Africa (Equatorial Guinea and Libya); and Canada (the Athabasca Oil Sands Project).
 In the US, the company’s core production assets are in Colorado, the Gulf of Mexico, Louisiana, Oklahoma, Texas, and Wyoming.